markus-ntt-seidl/green-software-principles/Principles/understanding-corporate-targets.md

 ### Neutralizing / Carbon Removal

 Neutralizations are actions that companies take to remove carbon from the atmosphere within or beyond their value chain.
 Neutralizations refer to the removal and **permanent storage** of atmospheric carbon to counterbalance the effect of releasing CO2 into the atmosphere.
-This includes actions such as restoring natural carbon sinks via actions like soil sequestration or engineered solutions like direct air capture.
+This includes actions such as:
+*	Enhancing natural carbon sinks that remove CO2 from the atmosphere.
+For example, forest restoration since photosynthesis removes CO2 naturally.
+Forest expansion comes with its own challenges as it’s important to not impact the dynamics of farmland and food supply elsewhere.
+Modern farming methods can also prolong the time carbon remain stored in soil
+* Bio-energy with Carbon Capture and Storage is the process of using biomass for energy by capturing emissions before they are released back to the atmosphere and storing them either underground or in long-lived products like concrete.
+It complications though lie in its dependencies on the ideal conditions being met and accounting has to be right
+*	Direct Air Capture is the process of capturing CO2 from the air and storing it.
+This method removes excess carbon that has already been emitted directly from the atmosphere instead of capturing it at the source
+*	Carbon Mineralization
+*	Ocean based concepts by restoring coastal and marine habitats.
+This will ensure CO2 are drawn from the air

+The effectiveness of these methods are normally measured based on whether they can deliver carbon removal at the scale and speed needed.

 #### Durability